 Dr. SANTIAGO MARTIN-BRAVO, researcher and assistant professor at Pablo de Olavide University, Seville, Spain (www.upo.es)

-I am a researcher at Botany Area of the Department of Molecular Biology and Biochemical Engineering at Pablo de Olavide University (Seville, Spain).
+I am a researcher at Botany Area (Department of Molecular Biology and Biochemical Engineering) at Universidad Pablo de Olavide (Seville, Spain).
 My main research interests are on systematics and evolution of flowering plants.
-My study groups are families Resedaceae, in which I perfomed my Ph.D, and Cyperaceae.
+My study groups are families Resedaceae, in which I perfomed my Ph.D, and Cyperaceae, especially genus Carex.
 My approaches to the study of these groups are multidisciplinar and range from classic taxonomy based on morphological study and revision of herbarium specimens to molecular phylogenetics, estimation of divergence times, cytogenetic evolution, phylo- and biogeographic analyses.
 I am currently the curator of UPOS herbarium.

 TEACHING AND MENTORING

-I am an assistant professor at the Faculty of Experimental Sciences of Pablo de Olavide University.
-I currently teach to undergraduate students in the Environmental Sciences degree.
-The subjects I teach are related with management and conservation of endangered Flora and Conservation Genetics of Biodiversity.
+I am an Associate Professor at the Faculty of Experimental Sciences at Universidad Pablo de Olavide (Seville, Spain).
+I currently teach to graduate students in the Biodiversity and Conservation Biology Master, and to undergraduate students in the Environmental Sciences degree.
+Among the keywords that may illustrate the subjects that I teach I could cite: biodiversity, conservation genetics, endangered Flora, management of endangered flora, phylogenetics, systematics, taxonomy.
 I also supervise several students performing their end-of-degree projects in Botany Area and Ms.Sc. projects in the Biodiversity and Conservation Biology Master at Pablo de Olavide University.
-I have also supervised one Ph.D and am currently involved in another two.
+I have also supervised two Ph.D students and I am currently involved in the supervision of another one.